anleyu/codes/README.md

 First to use this branch
+add something